 While it may seem that Broadway steals the headlines of NYC’s Theater District, there are so many more productions to discover.

 Beyond the famed marquees lies a captivating world of intimate, innovative, and exciting performances that are equally amazing.
-Our list will guide you in finding the best of the best Off-Broadway shows.
-What’s first on your list?
+Our list will guide you in finding the best of the best Off-Broadway shows — even if things look a little different now that Blue Man Group has come to a close.
+What shows are on your theater bucket list?

 Ever wonder what happens when Céline Dion hijacks a Titanic Museum tour?
 Titanique is just that, recharting the course of Titanic’s beloved moments and characters with her iconic song catalog.
 It’s full of powerhouse vocals, show-stopping numbers, and lots of nostalgia!